Standard 1.5: Native American Influences on U.S. Government

 The American Revolution’s democratic and republican ideals inspired new experiments with different forms of government.
 [AP U.S. History Key Concept 3.2]

-The First Americans had lived in North America for 50,000 years before their initial encounters with European explorers and colonists.
+First Americans lived in North America for 50,000 years before initial encounters with European explorers and colonists.
 These indigenous peoples adapted cultures and lifestyles to the geographic and environmental conditions where they lived.
 You can read a brief Overview of the First Americans from Digital History.

 The achievements of First American peoples are impressive, but not well-known.
 Just east of present-day St. Louis, Missouri, the pre-contact First American city of Cahokia had a population of more than 10,000, with at least 20,000 to 30,000 more in outlying towns and farming settlements that spread for fifty miles in every direction.
 Its Grand Plaza was the size of 35 football fields, the largest public space ever created north of Mexico.
 At its center was a packed clay pyramid that reached 100 feet high.
 Cahokia is now the largest archaeological site in the United States.
 Back to the City of the Sun: An Augmented Reality Project offers more ways to learn about the Cahokia Mounds.